Yesterday was the first of September. It means that fall is coming, and with it the end of summer.

 This is no way to live.
 So, I’m going in there to find that fear, that doubt, that negative voice that has plagued me for years, and I going to lovingly but firmly escort it out of my life and make sure it never comes back.
 I believe my yoga mat is where all this can happen, and so I will go there every day until it does.

 I wish to be at peace in the body I live in.
 I love myself right here, right now, and I’m finally on my own side.
 I’m excited to report back on my discoveries, and to share this journey with you.
 If you follow me on social media, I’ll have some photos and check-ins going on every day, so feel free to follow along, cheer, leave comments, and/or join me.
 If anyone is in New York and wants to come for a class, I would love to have you.
-But, in the end, I know this is a journey for myself that I have to inevitably do by myself, and I’m excited to see how it ends.
+But, in the end, I know this is a journey for myself that I have to inevitably do by myself, and I’m excited to see how it ends, I’ll make sure to take the best supplements to help my fitness journey, go here for full info on them.

 Today is Day Two.
 Namaste, and wish me luck!